Economist focusing on Longevity and Ageing Society

 Professor Andrew J Scott, leading authority on the economics of longevity and co-author of the global best-seller “The 100 Year Life: Living and Working in an Age of Longevity” (Bloomsbury, June 2016), says we are living longer and better lives than ever before.
-A professor of economics at London Business School, Scott shows us how individuals, business and society can unlock the benefits and opportunities that flow from this enormously important trend.
+A professor of economics at London Business School, Scott shows us how individuals, business and our ageing society can unlock the benefits and opportunities that flow from this enormously important trend.

 Drawing upon a broad and in-depth knowledge of aging and combining economics with the personal, Scott speaks with wit, wisdom and insight about the profound changes underway.
 Each generation is living around ten years or longer, than past ones.
 Children born today face a plausible chance of living to 100.
 That changes everything – not just for us as individuals as we plan to live longer lives, but for businesses who must adapt to an older demographic.
 This challenge is far more complex and nuanced than marketers and product designers tend to believe.
 Scott helps organizations recognize the issues and capitalize on the strengths of the emerging older demographic, gaining a crucial competitive advantage in years to come.